Slmaking/Computer-vision/README.md

 in handling the problem of vanishing gradients in very deep neural networks.
 It was also used in [2] to evaluate the performance of four Convolutional Neural Network (CNN) models for image recognition and classification.
-In [3], the CIFAR-10 dataset was used to demonstrate that some common regularization techniques (such as weight decay and dropout) may not always improve generalization performance.
+In [3], the CIFAR-10 dataset was used to demonstrate that some common regularization techniques (such as weight decay and dropout) may not always improve generalization performance.// 2 **Dataset**
-2 **Dataset**
 The CIFAR-10 dataset is a well-known computer vision dataset consisting of 60,000 32x32 color images in 10 classes (airplane, automobile, bird, cat, deer, dog, frog, horse, ship, and truck), with 6,000 images